-IBDP students in School of the Nations are granted the privilege of spending their time off campus when there is not class scheduled during the day.
+IBDP students in School of the Nations are granted the privilege of spending their time off campus at lunch time and after the last lesson of the day in the afternoon.
 However, for subjects with mixed HL and SL classes, explicit permission from the teachers is required if a SL student wishes to leave campus during the HL-only times.